 From the hosting of the first Provincial Congress in 1774, to fervent abolitionist work in the 1860s, to civil rights and Vietnam War activity in the 1960s, to a 500-person Anti-Iraq War march in 2003, our church and our ministers have long been involved institutionally in work for social justice.

 Also, groups of parishioners have worked consistently for social change.
-A random handful of current examples includes Amnesty International, Bridge to Biloxi, Common Cathedral, Concord Prison Outreach, Communities for Restorative Justice, Crop Walk, Domestic Violence Network, Green Sanctuaries, Jericho Road Project, Open Table, and many decades of involvement in the UU Urban Ministry program in Boston.
+A random handful of current examples includes Amnesty International, Gulf Coast Works, Common Cathedral, Concord Prison Outreach, Communities for Restorative Justice, Crop Walk, Domestic Violence Network, Green Sanctuaries, Jericho Road Project, Open Table, and many decades of involvement in the UU Urban Ministry program in Boston.

 In addition to direct parishioner activity, First Parish has for more than four decades systematically committed part of its budget to “go out into the world” to support organizations and activities that promote, or provide, social justice.
 We make Social Action grants.
 We share part of our collective organizational wealth with others less fortunate, and those working to aide the less fortunate, just as many parishioners do through personal charitable giving.